SevenSecrets/makers-tech-tests/gilded-rose-test/GILDED_ROSE_README.md

 5. Changed names of methods and variables where necessary to improve readability
 6. Rewrote update_quality to be in three separate methods (item_check_and_increment, aged_brie_update, and backstage_passes_quality_update)
 7. Added more tests to improve coverage
+8. Extracted the actions for an ordinary item into their own separate method

 ###Notes:
 ```